-Our Fall Season is in Full Swing at the Washburn Norlands Living History Center
+Washburn Norlands Living History Center

-Discover Norlands
+Discover the Washburn Norlands

-Norlands is a 400-acre estate which includes a stately Victorian country mansion with farmer’s cottage, a gothic-style granite library, a Universalist meetinghouse, a one-room schoolhouse, and an expanse of picturesque working farmland.
+The Washburn Norlands is a 400-acre estate which includes a stately Victorian country mansion with farmer’s cottage, a gothic-style granite library, a Universalist meetinghouse, a one-room schoolhouse, and an expanse of picturesque working farmland.

 Who were the remarkable Washburns who built Norlands, led states and people, invented, explored, innovated and always returned home to Maine?